TusharKalyankar/OIDv4_Toolkit-Custom-YOLOv3-Dataset-Collector/README.md

 Step4)-- Make Sure to input the same class you Searched after "--classes" in the COMMAND BELOW

+      -- There is e.g. in COOMAND BELOW for class:  "Frying Pan" and "Refrigerator"

 Step5)-- Mention the command --limit and the number of images for each class

 Step6)-- Modify Below command accordingly and Run in the directory of "OIDV4_Toolkit" where "main.py" is present